vmaffioli/certWALL/README.md

   - <b>You'll need to be logged with yours github's account and able to execute git commands on cmd</b>
   - Fork this project and clone it
   - Create a new branch named 'gh-pages.<your user name>' and use it (git checkout -b gh-pages.<your user name>)
-  - Create a folder named 'certificates' in './docs' folder   ('./docs/certificates')
+  - Run 'npm run env' on project's root to prepare your environment (install node dependencies and create ./docs/certificates' folder)
   - Add the image files of yours certifications to ./docs/certificates folder, try to use easy names on them
-  - Execute this little guy using 'node certwall' on project's root
+  - Execute this little guy using 'npm run certwall' on project's root
   - Run Update Settings in menu options (in the first run you'll need to configure this app providing your GitHub ID and choosing a colour theme)
   - Run Update Certificates in menu options (at this point you'll need to provide some details about your certifications like name, provider, id and url)
   - Commit to your branch 'gh-pages.<your user name>'  and push it